Danielfz14/AutoDesign4PID_Controller/README.md

 # -AUTODESIGN_PID_CONTROLLER
-Data and code from the article entitled: "".
+Data and code from the article entitled: "Automated Design and Selection of Metaheuristics for PID Control in Power Electronics".